 SOI Submission Deadlines:

-- Accelerated Repair Program: The SOI closing date for districts submitting for consideration in the Accelerated Repair Program ("ARP"), which is primarily for the repair and/or replacement of roofs, windows/doors, and/or boilers in an otherwise structurally sound facility, is Friday, February 17, 2017 at 11:59pm.
+- Accelerated Repair Program: The SOI closing date for districts submitting for consideration in the Accelerated Repair Program ("ARP"), which is primarily for the repair and/or replacement of roofs, windows/doors, and/or boilers in an otherwise structurally sound facility, was Friday, February 17, 2017 at 11:59pm.

-- Core Program: The SOI closing date for districts submitting for consideration in the Core Program, which is primarily for projects beyond the scope of the Accelerated Repair Program, including extensive repairs, renovations, addition/renovations, and new school construction, is Friday, April 7, 2017 at 11:59pm.
+- Core Program: The SOI closing date for districts submitting for consideration in the Core Program, which is primarily for projects beyond the scope of the Accelerated Repair Program, including extensive repairs, renovations, addition/renovations, and new school construction, was Friday, April 7, 2017 at 11:59pm.

 MSBA ACCELERATED REPAIR PROGRAM: